CCSB-DFCI/YeRI_paper/README.md

 # YeRI_paper
-Code and data for the submitted manuscript "Comprehensive empirical assemssment of interactome computability"
+Code and data for the submitted manuscript "Experimental assessment of AI-based interactome mapping"

 Code and data coming soon.
 Tidying it up now.
-Email luke_lambourne@dfci.harvar.edu if needed sooner.
+Email luke_lambourne@dfci.harvard.edu if needed sooner.